HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Experiments

 \subsection{Runtime Analysis}

 We conduct a runtime analysis of 6-DoF re-localisation methods in \cref{tab:runtime_analysis}.
-Our hardware setup includes a NVIDIA H100 GPU and Intel 8452Y CPU, which we limit to use 12 cores.
-EgoNN achieves the fastest overall runtime of \qty{28.7}{\milli\second}, which we attribute to its lightweight CNN backbone and sparse keypoint-based approach.
-Whilst efficient, we have demonstrated in \cref{tab:cswp_baseline_results,tab:cswp_unseen_results,tab:wp_results} that this localisation approach struggles in forest environments.
-Our \hotflocpp{} manages a competitive runtime of \qty{103.2}{\milli\second}, allowing for $\sim$~\qty{10}{\hertz} operation.
-Notably, our RANSAC-free metric localisation head runs more than two orders of magnitude faster than LoGG3D-Net with RANSAC, whilst achieving comparable or better registration results in all datasets.
+Our hardware setup uses a NVIDIA H100 GPU and Intel 8452Y CPU.
+EgoNN achieves the fastest runtime of \qty{28.7}{\milli\second}, attributed to its lightweight CNN backbone and sparse keypoints.
+Whilst efficient, this approach struggles in forest environments (\cref{tab:cswp_baseline_results,tab:cswp_unseen_results,tab:wp_results}). \hotflocpp{} achieves a runtime of \qty{103.2}{\milli\second}, allowing for $\sim\,$\qty{10}{\hertz} operation.
+Our metric localisation head runs over two orders of magnitude faster than LoGG3D-Net with SGV re-ranking due to the inefficiency of point-level RANSAC.
+While more advanced localisation methods could be integrated with LoGG3D-Net, this is outside the scope of this work.
+Overall, we believe our method enables online global localisation on mobile compute unites such as edge devices, which is a focus for future work.